Lab 3: Introduction to JS

 First, get a reference to the <form>

-element, and add a listener to it for the submit
+element, and add an event listener to it for the submit

-event.
-Since this is code that runs on every page, and not every page has a form, to avoid errors either use a conditional to check that the reference is non-empty, or use optional chaining, i.e. form?.addEventListener()
+Since this is code that runs on every page, and not every page has a form, to avoid errors either use a conditional to check that the reference is non-empty, or use optional chaining, i.e. replace form.addEventListener()

 .

-on the event object to prevent the default form submission from happening.
 Save and preview your work.
-Make sure that the form does not open your email client anymore.
+Make sure that the form does not open your email client anymore when you click submit.

 We can then iterate over submitted fields using a for .. of